 What AB 1757 means for your business

 Accessible websites offer clear advantages for businesses.
-They expand your reach to a wider audience and create a more inclusive online experience for everyone.
+They expand your reach to a wider audience and create a more inclusive online experience for everyone, aligning with global regulations such as The Digital Services Act.

 However, maintaining accessibility requires ongoing effort.
 As a business, it’s only normal that your websites are constantly with new content, features and plugins.